brijsingh2025-trainer/E-com/README.md

 # E-com
-Creating new expresss Js based backend system
+Creating new expresss Js based backend system and frontend reactJs with state management using reduxjs-toolkit